Yes, I'm Hot in This

 Yes, I'm Hot in This is a comic strip series by Huda Fahmy describing her day-to-day life as a Muslim in the United States.
 The comic has her observations on mistaken beliefs about Muslims from fellow Americans, surveillance against Muslims, and slice of life stories.
 The title refers to her status as a hijabi and how non-Muslim Americans encountering her are curious about her attire.

-Fahmy, an Egyptian American, originated from Detroit and later moved to the Houston area.
-Fahmy is married and has a child.
-She worked beginning at age 17 and previously worked as a teacher; she stopped working so she could rear her child.